 Spreadsheets may become unwieldy, making it difficult to manage large volumes of data or track multiple stakeholder relationships.
 This can result in inefficiencies, errors, or missed opportunities for engagement.

-To learn more about the limited funtionality and scalability of spreadsheets, check out our blog.
+To learn more about the limited functionality and scalability of spreadsheets, check out our blog.

 2. Human error